younginnovations/younginnovations.github.io/job-detail-software-QA-lead.md

             <li>
             Establish a consistent release management framework and deliver high quality software, in rapid iterations, across our multiple product teams</li>
             <li>
-            Analyse incoming features/work and work with developers and QA champions to create applicable test cases and define acceptance criteria</li>
+            Analyse incoming features/work and work with software engineers and QA champions to create applicable test cases and define acceptance criteria</li>
             <li>
-            Communicate proactively and preemptively with your key stakeholders, from senior management to the developers adopting your QA practices</li>
+            Communicate proactively and preemptively with your key stakeholders, from senior management to the software engineers adopting your QA practices</li>
             <li>
             Be responsible for coaching, mentoring and developing engineers</li>
         </ul>